-Bring the vehicle to a complete stop before you move the direction selector.
+Bring the vehicle to a complete stop before moving the direction selector.

-See GENERAL SPECIFICATIONS for the vehicle load and seat capacity.
+See SPECIFICATIONS on page 45 for the vehicle load and seat capacity.

 NOTICE: Read the following maintenance information and warnings before servicing or repairing the vehicle:

 Follow the procedures and comply with the safety information in this manual while performing vehicle service or maintenance.